-Violation of Law and College Discipline
+Section 3: Violation of Law

-C. When a student is charged by Federal, State or local authorities with a violation of law, the College will not request or agree to special consideration for that individual because of his/her status as a student.
+Alleged violations of federal, state and local laws may be investigated and addressed under the Code of Student Conduct.
+Proceedings under the Code of Student Conduct may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus.
+The College will not request or agree to special consideration for that individual because of his/her status as a student.
 If the alleged offense is also the subject of a proceeding before a student conduct body under the Code of Student Conduct the College may advise off-campus authorities of the existence of the Code of Student Conduct and of how such matters will be handled internally within the College community.
 The College will cooperate fully with law enforcement and other agencies in the enforcement of criminal law on/off campus and in the conditions imposed by criminal courts for the rehabilitation of student violators.
 Individual students, faculty and staff members, acting in their personal capacities, remain free to interact with governmental representatives as they deem appropriate.